Sharon, Massachusetts: Transportation

-Transportation

 Commuter rail service from Boston's South Station is provided by the MBTA with a stop in Sharon on its Providence/Stoughton Line.

 The Boston and Providence Railroad started full operations between the two cities in June 1835, including a station at the modern location in Sharon.
 In 1871, the original Sharon station was replaced by a larger building.

 Massachusetts Route 27 runs through the center of the town and leads to Route 1.